Naman2013/naman-resume-2012/README.md

 `/api/{your-api-path-here/?foo=bar&etc=etc}`

-The build process also requires that your API calls begin with `/api/` or `/dev-sse/` to be remapped according to the production build process.
+The build process also requires that your API calls begin with `/api/` to be remapped according to the production build process.

 ### Building for Production